 Why it matters: If you’re going to get divorced, get started with mediation as soon as possible.
 Trying to deal with mediation alone can cause more stress and conflict than necessary.
 Mediation can help you get your divorce off on the right foot by identifying and resolving issues before they become a problem.

 21. Ask For More than You Want

 Why it matters: Even if you have a good idea about how your case should settle, it’s still best to ask for more than you want during negotiations.
 This may seem silly, but your spouse is not going to want to settle for your first offer.
 Be prepared to negotiate.
 Asking for more gives you room to compromise.

 22. Don’t Think You’ll Gain an Advantage in Mediation

 Why it matters: We frequently get calls from potential clients asking things such as “It’ll be a 50-50 settlement, right?” or “I won’t have to pay alimony if I do mediation, right?”
 It’s always the spouse with significantly higher earnings asking those questions.
 They already know what would happen if they went to court and they’re trying to get a better result through mediation.
 Sorry, but you’re not going to trick your spouse into an unfavorable deal in mediation.

 23. Ask Your Mediator What Is Considered “Fair” In Your Jurisdiction

-Why it matters: Most couples wants to reach a fair deal in mediation.
-If you chose a divorce mediator correctly (see above), your mediator will be able give you an idea of what would be considered a fair result in your jurisdiction.
+Why it matters: Most couples want to reach a fair deal in mediation.
+If you chose a divorce mediator correctly (see above), your mediator will be able to give you an idea of what would be considered a fair result in your jurisdiction.